-ORSANCO collected 150 samples from the Ohio River, which were analyzed for the toxin microcystin.
+ORSANCO and its partners collected over 150 samples from the Ohio River and impacted tributaries, which were analyzed for the toxin microcystin using three methods (Abraxis ELISA, MBio® ELISA, and LC/MS).
 Finished drinking water was sampled by either the water utilities or State personnel.
-Analysis of the samples was conducted either by ELISA or LC/MS. Full results are available in Appendix F. No toxins were detected in finished drinking water.
-Of the samples collected by ORSANCO, 15 (or 10%) were greater than 6 $\mu$ g/L. The highest toxin concentration was 1900 $\mu$ g/L at river mile 468.8 (Cincinnati, OH).
+Full results are available in Appendix G. No toxins were detected in finished drinking water.
+Of the samples collected by ORSANCO, 15 (or 10%) were greater than 6 μ g/L. The highest toxin concentration was 1020 μ g/L at river mile 470 (Cincinnati, OH).

 Following the 2015 bloom, ORSANCO staff took various steps to increase the Commission's capacity to efficiently respond to future HAB events.
 The ORSANCO Harmful Algae Bloom Monitoring, Response and Communication Plan was drafted in 2016.
 This guidance document outlined ORSANCO's actions to monitor, anticipate, identify, and respond to HABs.
-The primary goals of the actions were to (1) facilitate the States and health departments to manage the Ohio River's use as a source of recreation, and (2) allow water utilities to use the Ohio River as a source of safe drinking water.
+The primary goals of the actions were to (1) facilitate the States and health departments to manage the Ohio River's use for recreation, and (2) allow water utilities to use the Ohio River as a source of safe drinking water.
 To assist with achieving these goals ORSANCO assisted USEPA staff in the development of a HAB model using the 2015 data.
 The USEPA model allows water quality managers the ability to contrast a given year's conditions to those which preceded the 2015 event.
-In order to further investigate how ambient conditions affect HAB occurrence ORSANCO, through partnerships and grants from state partners, has begun installing remote sensors to collect continuous sestonic nutrient and other physical water chemistry parameters.
-These efforts are both useful and necessary as ORSANCO works towards a protocol for assessing the Ohio River using HAB occurrence data.
+In order to further investigate how ambient conditions affect HAB occurrence, ORSANCO, through partnerships and grants from state partners, has begun installing remote sensors to collect continuous sestonic nutrient and other physical water chemistry parameters.
+These efforts are both useful and necessary as ORSANCO and its state partners work towards a protocol for assessing the Ohio River using HAB occurrence data.